aderaaij/totallystatical/readme.md

 ## 🚨 Changelog

+### v2.4.1

+#### 26/12/2017

+* ⚒ Update packages
+  * `gulp-imagemin`: 3.* - 4.*
+  * `imagemin-svgo`: 5.* - 6.*

 ### v2.4.0

 #### 22/09/2017

-* ⚒ Switched the `babel-preset-2015`, etc. for `babel-preset-env` which makes it way easier to compile for specific browsers.
-See https://github.com/babel/babel-preset-env
+* ⚒ Switched the `babel-preset-2015`, etc. for [`babel-preset-env`](https://github.com/babel/babel-preset-env) which makes it way easier to compile for specific browsers.
 * ⚒ Added presets to the webpack `UglifyJsPlugin`.
 Now removes `console.log` calls and comments (might have removed comments before, I'm not sure)
 * ⚒ Removed the 'standalone scripts' task, as it was weird running scripts through two different compilers.
 This should be done with webpack instead.
-Webpack doesn't support multiple outputs out of the box, but luckily there's a way around this: https://stackoverflow.com/a/45278943/4474075.
+Webpack doesn't support multiple outputs out of the box, but [luckily there's a way around this](https://stackoverflow.com/a/45278943/4474075).
 Easy to configure in the `gulpfile.js/config/scripts.js` file.
 * ⚒ Removed unused packages
 * ⚒ Cleaned up the gulpfile tasks and config files